laravel/docs/database-testing.md

 <a name="creating-factories"></a>
 ## Creating Factories

 First, let's talk about Eloquent model factories.
 When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a default set of attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.
+Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.

-To create a factory, use the `make:factory` [Artisan command](/docs/{{version}}/artisan):
+To create a factory, execute the `make:factory` [Artisan command](/docs/{{version}}/artisan):

     php artisan make:factory PostFactory

-The new factory will be placed in your `database/factories` directory.
+The new factory class will be placed in your `database/factories` directory.

 The `--model` option may be used to indicate the name of the model created by the factory.
 This option will pre-fill the generated factory file with the given model: